-Project Love® Remember the Children Foundation is a character-building education and training organization.
-Through workshops, community events, leadership training and media programs, Project Love-Purple America empowers teens and adults to create a culture of kindness, caring and respect by putting their values-in-action wherever they go.
+Values-in-Action Foundation is a character-building education and training organization.
+Through school workshops, community events, leadership training and media programs, Values-in-Action empowers teens and adults to build communities of kindness, caring and respect by putting their values-in-action wherever they go.

 "Searching For Teen Leaders" is a Project Love® program that places nomination posters and ballots in 300 high schools and middle schools, all public libraries, and hundreds of retail sites.
 The program enables schools, retail partners and families to catch teens doing good and highlights the accomplishments of teen leaders in grades 7-12.

 Emily is a beautiful person inside and out.
 She was nine years old when she showcased her talents at the local winter festival, and she has been heavily involved with the Geneva Community ever since.
 She has been a 4-H camp counselor at Camp Whitewood, a member of National Honor Society, Student Council, and a Science Fair qualifier.
 In 2013, Emily was selected to participate in a mentorship program at University Hospitals in Geneva .